raydium-io/raydium-docs/public/launchpad_creator_fee_upgrade/raydium_launchpad_creator_fee_upgrade.md

     - You can use `update_platform_config` instruction to update the `creator_fee_rate` and `transfer_fee_extension_auth` fields;
     - You can claim platform fees by `claim_creator_fee`(claim fees from `platform_fee` saved `PoolState` is not 0) and `claim_platform_fee_from_vault`(claim from `platform_fee_vault`) instructions;
+    - You can add `BondingCurveParam` to restrict the use of all tokens created with your platform config

 3. If you have not created your `PlatformConfig` account

     You can refer to the new idl attached to create it.

-4. If you want to create token_2022 base token, you can use `initialize_with_token_2022` instruction
+4. If you want to create token_2022 base token, you can use `initialize_with_token_2022` instruction.

+5. Quickly integrate the `initializeV2` instruction; After 2025-08-21 13:00:00 UTC, the `initialize` instruction will be deprecated.